 The intelligence of Neanderthals is the source of a lot of discussion.
-The level of toolmaking of both species was at roughly the same level and there's some evidence of Neanderthals and humans living side-by-side for quite a while and possibly even forming joint societies.
+The level of toolmaking of both species was at roughly the same level, but it seems Neanderthals never made any kind of art or Jewellery, at least not one that could have survived.
+There's some evidence of Neanderthals and humans living side-by-side for quite a while and possibly even forming joint societies.
 Why exactly Neanderthals went extinct is also not completely certain, some theories suggest humans were better at procreation, other say we were better at the adapting to changing environments.
-And there also the possibility we simply got lucky.
+And there is also the possibility that we simply got lucky.

 Artistic movements.
 Numerous ones like impressionism, surrealism, dada and postmodernism.
 While they were very modern (or even postmodern) and controversial when they were introduced, the fact that they've been around for ages means that it's often hard to understand why the movements were so important.